Bumblebee202111/doubean-public/README.md

 order\)

 #### To-dos for current release \(0.4.1\)
-* Fix bad declaration of arg "room.schemaLocation" for kapt although it is currently not used

 * https://stackoverflow.com/a/64673736
 * Upgrade AS \(install a newer version on my new computer after its assembly is done)\
 * \[Data layer\] Migrate LiveData to Kotlin Flow \(like sunflower-views\)